react-static/react-static/README.md

   renderToHtml: (render, Component, meta) => {
     meta.hello = 'world'
     return render(<Component />)
   },

+  // Internal directories used by react-static can be overwritten using this object.
+  // Each path is relative to your project root and defaults to:
+  paths: {
+    src: 'src', // The source directory.
+Must include an index.js entry file.
+    dist: 'dist', // The output directory.
+    public: 'public' // The public directory (files copied to dist during build) },

   // Optional.
 Set to true to serve the bundle analyzer on a production build.